-- 1. Specific athletic and sport information may be distributed not earlier than April 15 by coaches and others, at any venue, to eighth grade students and other students that have officially committed to attend a member school.
+1. Specific athletic and sport information may be distributed not earlier than April 15 by coaches and others, at any venue, to eighth grade students and other students that have officially committed to attend a member school.
 Students considered in this group are those that have been officially assigned a program of studies; registered with the school for the next school year and have complied with all other school enrollment requirements.
-These students are then considered bona fide members of the member school and may be contacted by individual school personnel for specific athletic intentions. - 2.
-Activity fairs including athletic information programs may be held during the school day on or after April 15. - 3.
+These students are then considered bona fide members of the member school and may be contacted by individual school personnel for specific athletic intentions.

+- 2. Activity fairs including athletic information programs may be held during the school day on or after April 15. - 3.
 Prior to April 15, parent initiated individual visits to schools are permitted during school hours.
 Student hosts or others may not be assigned for athletic consideration.

-F. FINANCIAL ASSISTANCE PROGRAMS
+Section F. Financial Assistance Programs

 - 1. Member schools are permitted to maintain financial assistance programs for students which must be without regard to athletic potential.
 Financial assistance based even partially on athletic potential or performance is not permitted from the school or any individual or group associated with the school. - 2.
-Financial assistance programs must be carried out under the following guidelines:

-(a) Evaluation of the students needs for financial assistance must be performed by a recognized organization independent of the school and approved by the CIAC Board. (b) Member schools must make all records of financial assistance available to the CIAC for inspection upon request.

-(c) No coach or any other unauthorized person associated with the school may suggest or promise that any part of tuition will be waived for a prospective student or that financial assistance may be granted for any reason, including financial need.
-The only person who may address the possibility of fee reduction or financial assistance is that person who has specific responsibility for admissions and financial assistance policies and procedures.

-(d) Funds which have been donated to schools by businesses, organizations, clubs and individuals may be given as financial assistance to students through the normal financial assistance program of the school for all students, without regard to athletic potential.
+Financial assistance programs must be carried out under the following guidelines: - a.
+Evaluation of the student's needs for financial assistance must be performed by a recognized organization independent of the school and approved by the CIAC Board. - b.
+Member schools must make all records of financial assistance available to the CIAC for inspection upon request. - c.
+No coach or any other unauthorized person associated with the school may suggest or promise that any part of tuition will be waived for a prospective student or that financial assistance may be granted for any reason, including financial need.
+The only person who may address the possibility of fee reduction or financial assistance is that person who has specific responsibility for admissions and financial assistance policies and procedures. - d.
+Funds which have been donated to schools by businesses, organizations, clubs and individuals may be given as financial assistance to students through the normal financial assistance program of the school for all students, without regard to athletic potential.

-G. PENALTIES
+Section G. Penalties

-1. A member school found to be in violation of any provision of this policy:

-(a) will be assessed a financial penalty as well as all expenses incurred by the CIAC in its investigation, placed on administrative probation and required to forfeit all contests won in which a recruited student(s) participates and/or all points earned in any contests by a recruited student(s);

-(b) may be placed on restrictive probation and denied participation in the CIAC State Championships Series for a period of not less than one year in the sport(s) in which the violation(s) occurred;
+- 1. A member school found to be in violation of any provision of this policy: - a.
+Will be assessed a financial penalty as well as all expenses incurred by the CIAC in its investigation, placed on administrative probation and required to forfeit all contests won in which a recruited student(s) participates and/or all points earned in any contests by a recruited student(s); - b.
+May be placed on restrictive probation and denied participation in the CIAC State Championship Series for a period of not less than one year in the sport(s) in which the violation(s) occurred:

-(c) may be placed on suspension probation and denied any participation with any member school for a period of not less than one year in the sport(s) in which the violation(s) occurred; and/or

-(d) may be suspended from membership in the Association for a period of not less than one year.

-A student who allows himself/herself to be successfully recruited by a member school:

-(a) will be declared permanently ineligible for interscholastic athletic competition at the school to which he/she was recruited; and (b) may be declared ineligible for interscholastic athletic competition for a period not to exceed one year at any member school.
+- c.
+May be placed on suspension probation and denied any participation with any member school for a period of not less than one year in the sport(s) in which the violation(s) occurred; and/or - d.
+May be suspended from membership in the Association for a period of not less than one year. - 2.
+A student who allows him/herself to be successfully recruited by a member school: - a.
+Will be declared permanently ineligible for interscholastic athletic competition at the school to which he/she was recruited; and - b.
+May be declared ineligible for interscholastic athletic competition for a period not to exceed one year at any member school.

-H. PROTOCOL FOR INVESTIGATING AND DETERMINING A CHARGE OF RECRUITMENT
+Section H. Protocol for Investigating and Determining a Charge of Recruitment